Category Archives: Lancashire Witches Walk.

 Sketch of the same scene from the Bowland Beth book mentioned below.

-For a taste of the bouldering up here have a look at https://vimeo.com/183222521
+For a taste of the bouldering up here, have a look at https://vimeo.com/183222521

 We wandered on below more rocks, all bringing back memories to me, though JD had never been here.
 So it was a great pleasure to show him the massive stone trough carved on the hillside.

-We found the little trod heading down valley and at the ford we decided to continue down rough marshland to look at the bothy and surrounding sheep-pens.
-About ten years ago I spent a couple of nights here with my teenage grandson whilst we explored the surrounding fells.
-In those days Hen Harriers were a common sight on these Bowland fells which were an important breeding ground for these beautiful birds.
-Things have gone downhill since then with more and more persecution of raptors on grouse moors where the shooting lobbies run roughshod.
+We found the little trod heading down valley, and at the ford we decided to continue down rough marshland to look at the bothy and surrounding sheep-pens.
+About ten years ago, I spent a couple of nights here with my teenage grandson whilst we explored the surrounding fells.
+In those days, Hen Harriers were a common sight on these Bowland fells, which were an important breeding ground for these beautiful birds.
+Things have gone downhill since then, with more and more persecution of raptors on grouse moors where the shooting lobbies run roughshod.
 I have just been reading a little book about the short life of Bowland Beth, born near this spot.
-A thoughtful analysis of the plight of wild life on shooting estates.
+A thoughtful analysis of the plight of wildlife on shooting estates.

 Bowland Beth.
 The life of an English Hen Harrier.
 David Cobham.
 William Collins.